multifreded/hv20/day18/README.md

 ## Solution

-The Backup image was copied to a Raspberry Pi (that's what i head available at the time), decompressed and inspected.
+The backup image is copied to a Raspberry Pi (that's what I had available at the time), decompressed and inspected …

 ```sh
 $ bunzip2 Backup.img.bz2